littleosbook/aenix/doc/paging.md

 0x00000000).
 But, we can't simply tell the linker to assume that the kernel starts at `0xC01000000`, since we want it to be placed at 1 MB.
-The reason for having the kernel loaded at 1 MB is because it can't be loaded at `0x00000000`, since there is BIOS code and GRUB code loaded below 1 MB.
-This can be done by using both relocation (`.=0xC01000000`) and the `AT` instruction in the linker script.
+The reason for having the kernel loaded at 1 MB is because it can't be loaded at `0x00000000`, since there is BIOS and GRUB code loaded below 1 MB.
+(We also cannot assume that we can load the kernel at 0xC010000, since the machine might not have 3GB of physical memory).

+This can be solved by using both relocation (`.=0xC01000000`) and the `AT` instruction in the linker script.

 ## Now everything is cool, right?